blentley/ForecastingElectricityDemand/README.md

 A sample of this data is available in SampleData/Temperature.csv
 It's worth noting that the air temperature data will not arrive in a clean format as above.
 Each weather station's data will be in its own file and the usual cleansing, formatting and gap-filling will be needed.

 The scripts where I've loaded raw demand and climate data into PostgreSQL can be found in Scripts/LoadDemand.ipynb and Scripts/LoadClimate.ipynb respectively.
-I've also included equivalent HTML outputs
+I've also included equivalent HTML outputs.

 ## Exploring the data
 This is what a few days of energy demand in January 2016 looked like: